 Also, respect the time between each folding.
 Once you've fold the dough from 6 to 8 times, the gluten will take some time to redistribute.
 Don’t allow this time to it, and you’ll be rewarded with a tough, dense bread.

 After your poolish is ready, you can finally start working on the baguette dough.

 Get a large bowl, add flour, yeast, salt, water and all the poolish.
 Mix only until everything is well incorporated and no dry spots are visible.
 I usually use my hands to do so.

 This is a wet dough.
-If you never worked with one, it might be a bit tricky, and you may think you won’t be able to transform that in a baguette.
-Watch my french baguette video if you’re having trouble with your dough.
+If you never worked with one, it might be a bit tricky, and you may think you won't be able to transform that in a baguette.
+Watch the video if you're having trouble with the dough.

 Use both all-purpose and bread flour

 I did some research through the web and some bread books, and the only thing everyone agrees about the flour was that the best one to use is the French one.
 Well, I don’t have it here and (probably) neither do you.

 On my first 2 tries, I baked my baguettes with bread flour, and the result was a very good, but a bit too hard for me, baguette.
 Then I baked using only all-purpose, and in the end I had not much of a crust.

 Only when using both bread and all-purpose did I get a French baguette crunchy on the outside and with the right amount of chewiness on the inside.

 I’m sticking with both flours on my future baguettes.
 If you can, you should too.